Equivalences and stratified flops: Introduction

 \subsection{Acknowledgements}

 I would like to thank J\'anos Koll\'ar and S\'andor Kov\'acs for their help with questions about extensions of $S_2$ sheaves, to Rapha\"el Rouquier for some initial inspiration and to Dan Abramovich, Brendan Hassett and Joel Kamnitzer for helpful conversations.
-This paper was conceived while visiting the Mathematical Sciences Research Institute -- their support is much appreciated.
-Research was also supported by National Science Foundation Grant 0801939.
+This paper was conceived while visiting MSRI -- their support is much appreciated.
+Research was also supported by NSF Grants 0801939/0964439.